 Because of this, you should make sure that your content is responsive and adjusts accordingly to be viewable on all screen sizes.
 The goal should be for supporters to have a similar experience regardless of which size screen they’re using to access your materials.

 Rather than just partnering with a nonprofit marketing team, consider bringing in a consultant that has expertise in both nonprofit marketing and technology.
 This way, you can access marketing services such as:

 - Digital strategy development

 They’ll also be able to create the tech infrastructure for your online fundraising efforts and ensure that it’s well-connected and intertwined with your marketing efforts.
 To learn more about nonprofit technology and marketing consulting, reach out to Team DNL today.

 Creating a nonprofit digital strategy can seem extremely complicated for organizations that haven’t yet devoted a ton of energy or resources to conducting full-scale campaigns.
 While online fundraising platforms have made it easier than ever to get up and running fast, actually scaling up those efforts into concerted and well-organized digital campaigns takes a little more effort.

 Your digital strategy is an essential part of the equation.

 By supporting your goals, generating web traffic, encouraging engagement, and tracking conversions, your digital tools and techniques can set you up for success and help your organization grow more consciously with every new campaign you conduct.
-For more information and resources on online fundraising technologies and strategies, be sure to continue your research:
+For more information on online fundraising technologies and strategies, continue your research with these resources: